ibm-cloud-docs/ContinuousDelivery/defining_policies.md

 To create a policy, complete the following steps:
 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg) and select **DevOps**.
-2. Select your toolchain from the table.
+2. On the Toolchains page, select your toolchain.
-3. Click the **{{site.data.keyword.DRA_short}}** tile.
+3. From your toolchain's Overview page, on the **IBM Cloud tools** card, click **{{site.data.keyword.DRA_short}}**.
 4. Select **Policies**.
 5. Click **Create Policy**.
-6. Complete all required fields, and click **Next**.
+6. Complete all of the required fields, and click **Next**.
 7. Click **Create Rule**.
-8. Complete all required fields.
+8. Complete all of the required fields.
-9. Optional: Select **Regression Check** box to opt out of test case regression.
-This option is only available for data sets Unit Tests, Code Coverage, and Functional Verification Tests.
+9. Optional.
+Select the **Regression Check** box to opt out of test case regression.
+This option is available only for data sets, Unit Tests, Code Coverage, and Functional Verification Tests.
 10. Click **Save**.

 If you want to add another rule, repeat from step 3.